rsksmart/devportal/docs/02-developers/05-smart-contracts/02-hardhat/index.md

 > Note: This guide is optimized for Node.js version 18 or earlier.
 If you're using a later version, consider using a version manager like [NVM](https://github.com/nvm-sh/nvm/blob/master/README.md) to switch to a compatible version.

 > Need to ramp up fast and get started with Hardhat?
-Use the [Hardhat Starter Kit](https://github.com/rsksmart/rootstock-hardhat-starterkit) or [Wagmi Starter Kit](https://github.com/rsksmart/rsk-wagmi-starter-kit)
+Use the [Hardhat Starter Kit](/developers/quickstart/hardhat) or use the [Wagmi Starter Kit](https://github.com/rsksmart/rsk-wagmi-starter-kit)
 :::

 ## Navigating the Guide